Thor Heyerdahl: Theory on Polynesian origins

 Anthropologist Robert Carl Suggs included a chapter titled "The Kon-Tiki Myth" in his 1960 book on Polynesia, concluding that "The Kon-Tiki theory is about as plausible as the tales of Atlantis, Mu, and 'Children of the Sun.'
 Like most such theories, it makes exciting light reading, but as an example of scientific method it fares quite poorly."
 Anthropologist and National Geographic Explorer-in-Residence Wade Davis also criticized Heyerdahl's theory in his 2009 book The Wayfinders, which explores the history of Polynesia.
 Davis says that Heyerdahl "ignored the overwhelming body of linguistic, ethnographic, and ethnobotanical evidence, augmented today by genetic and archaeological data, indicating that he was patently wrong."
 Paul Theroux, in his book The Happy Isles of Oceania, also criticizes Heyerdahl for trying to link the culture of Polynesian islands with the Peruvian culture.

 Recent scientific investigation that compares the DNA of some of the Polynesian islands with natives from Peru suggests that there is some merit to some of Heyerdahl's ideas and that while Polynesia was colonized from Asia, some contact with South America also existed; a number of papers have in the last few years confirmed with genetic data some form of contacts with Easter Island.
-Responding to one ofthese papers, archaeologist Terry Hunt said "It is good to see this kind of research, but a definitive answer isn't really possible given the lack of chronological control...
+Responding to one of these papers, archaeologist Terry Hunt said "It is good to see this kind of research, but a definitive answer isn't really possible given the lack of chronological control...
 Native American genes reaching Rapa Nui with European contact cannot be ruled out."